securefederatedai/openfl/docs/install.docker.rst

 Design Philosophy
 ~~~~~~~~~~~~~~~~~

-The Docker version of |productName| was designed to be simple and embrace the Docker philosophy.
-By building and running the Dockerfile, one will be able to have an isolated environment that is fully equipped
+The Docker version of |productName| is designed to provide an isolated environment that is fully equipped
-with all the right dependencies and prerequisites.
-Once the execution is over, the container can be destroyed and
+with all the necessary prerequisites to run a federation.
+Once the execution is over,
-the results of the computation will be available on a directory on local host.
+the container can be destroyed and the results of the computation will be available on a directory on local host.

 Design Assumptions